 The time-enduring craft of the worlds purest soap.

-Done properly, the entire process of Aleppo soap making takes 1 year.
+The entire process of Aleppo soap making takes 1 year.

 Stage 1 - Cultivation